 3. CONFIGURE KERNEL

-(find it too lengthy and boring? then u can skip it by just running a command
+(find it too lengthy and boring? then u can skip it by just running a commandmake defconfig and move on to next step)

 "make" - Linux manual page says " The purpose of the make utility is to determine automatically which pieces of a large program need to be recompiled, and issue the commands to recompile them."